conda-incubator/conda-store/docs/administration.md

 `CondaStore.pypi_included_packages` is a list of PyPi packages that if not specified within the specification dependencies will be auto added.

+`CondaStore.storage_thresold` storage threshold in bytes of minimum available storage required in order to perform builds.

 `CondaStore.database_url` is the url string for connecting to the database.
 Behind the scenes [SQLAlchemy](https://www.sqlalchemy.org/)